Program offers free cervical cancer screenings – Early detection saves lives

 “This removes a significant barrier to younger women receiving cervical cancer screenings, and we hope it will encourage more women to come in,” said Anna Lundeen, a physician at Northwest Colorado Health, which provides Pap tests through the program.

-Certain types of the human papillomavirus (HPV), a common sexually transmitted infection, cause cervical cancer.
+Certain types of the human papillomavirus (HPV), a common infection, cause cervical cancer.
 Most people who have HPV never develop symptoms or health problems.
 However, some high-risk types of HPV can become persistent infections causing cell changes leading to cancer.
 Getting a Pap and/or HPV test every three to five years can help detect and prevent cancer of the cervix.
 According to the Colorado Department of Public Health and Environment, 92 percent of women survive cervical cancer when it’s found early through routine tests.

 In addition to cervical cancer screening, the Women’s Wellness Connection provides women an opportunity to connect with a primary care provider and benefit from additional preventative health care and education.